NexClipper/exporterhub.io/README.md

 ## Definition of [ExporterHub.io](https://exporterhub.io/)
 ![](https://images.velog.io/images/dvkim202550/post/795be79c-80c6-4b62-96ff-17247885b00c/image.png)

-### ExporterHub.io is an application(based on React and Python) for the Prometheus Exporters community.
+### ExporterHub.io is an application for the Prometheus Exporters community.
 ExporterHub.io is not just a curated list, but also provides exporter installation guide, alert rule configuration, and dashboard configuration.
 Each exporter's page contains the followings:
 * Official GitHub (Origin Repository)